Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 Fees in respect of private bodies

-Part III of Regulation 187 published in the Government Gazette on the 15 February 2002:
+Part III of Regulation 187 published in the Government Gazette on 15 February 2002:

 Schedule of fees